-A.A.R.D.V.A.R.C. recommends that victims of domestic abuse report early the incidents of animal abuse: “It helps to build your case for a restraining order to protect yourself and the rest of the family, and establishes a paper trail on the trend of violence from the abusive partner, and can start the ball rolling for your state crime victim compensation program to cover costs associated with abusive criminal action.
-It may be a key to stopping the escalation before it starts by involving law enforcement.
+A.A.R.D.V.A.R.C. recommends that victims of domestic abuse report incidents of animal abuse early.
+“It helps to build your case for a restraining order to protect yourself and the rest of the family, and establishes a paper trail on the trend of violence from the abusive partner, and can start the ball rolling for your state crime victim compensation program to cover costs associated with abusive criminal action.
+It may be a key to stopping the escalation before it starts by involving law enforcement.”

-Also, these numbers are helping us to gain traction and awareness within shelter organizations.
-People are less likely to dismiss a person’s fear for their pets, and now, finally, there are some places for these folks to go with their “Fur People” and to keep them out of harms way.
+Also, these numbers help us gain traction and awareness within shelter organizations.
+People are less likely to dismiss a person’s fear for their pets, and now, finally, there are some places for these folks to go with their “fur babies” and keep them out of harms way.